-Analysis of program information indicates that in FY 2015, 325 individuals received some services through SDS grant funded programs.
-Of 724 individuals registered 45% were receiving supports.
-See attached brochure for information about grant supports.
+Analysis of program information indicates that in FY 2016, 232 individuals received some services through SDS grant funded programs.
+Of 535 individuals registered 43% were receiving supports.

 Section 4: Needs, Preferences, and Estimated Cost to Serve Individuals on the Registry (AS 47.80.130(d)(4))